 - If it happens to be a windy day, there will be a higher level of dissolved oxygen in the water and the bass will be more active.
 Try using a faster retrieve on windy days when fishing jerkbaits, and you’re likely to get more strikes.

 Remember that suspending jerkbaits are just one type of jerkbait that happen to work well in the conditions described above.
 There are other types of jerkbaits (hard and soft) that have been designed for different conditions.
-You can start by practicing with suspending jerkbaits, and then learn about other types of jerkbaits and associated techniques.
+You can start by practicing with suspending models, then learn more about other types of jerkbaits and associated techniques.